PacktPublishing/Enterprise-Application-Development-with-C-Sharp-9-and-.NET-5/Enterprise Application/Readme.md

 # Static Analyzers

-All the projects have following recommeded static analyzers integrated with them as a Nuget package reference.
+All the projects have following static analyzers integrated with them as a Nuget package reference.

 - Microsoft.CodeAnalysis.FxCopAnalyzers
 - SonarAnalyzer.CSharp
 - StyleCop.Analyzers

-These are automatically added to any project that is part of this solution through the root the **Directory.Build.props** file in root of the repository.
+These are automatically added to any project that is part of this solution through the **Directory.Build.props** file in root of the repository.